rmanalast/ISD-Assignment-03/README.md

 Polymorphism will be used by letting each subclass give its own version of a method from the base class.
 Unit testing will focus on checking that polymorphism works as expected.

+Assignment 3: Applying Design Patterns
+This Assignment is continuing on from the pervious Assignments 1 and 2, by fixing the current service charge calculation issues by using the Strategy Pattern to make the system more scalable.
+It also introduces the Observer Pattern, which notifies clients of large transactions or when their balance drops below a minimum value.

 ## Encapsulation
 Encapsulation is a key concept in object-oriented programming.
 It combines data and methods to protect data from outside interference.